hanwg/sg-bus-arrivals/README.md

 ## Removing the integration

 Deleting the **LTA DataMall API** configuration entry will remove the integration.
-ALL related sensors will also be deleted.
+ALL related services and sensors will also be deleted.